 - The home you buy through the program must be your main residence.

 - You must live in the home for the next three years and certify your residence every year during this period.

 How the Good Neighbor Next Door program works

 Here are the steps involved in the process of buying a home through Good Neighbor Next Door:

 1. Get preapproved for a loan

 Good Neighbor Next Door requires that you sign two mortgages: One is the mortgage from your lender financing the portion of the home you’re paying for (half-off list price); the other is a “silent” second mortgage that covers the discount, which has no interest and requires no payments or mortgage insurance on your part.

 Once a HUD-qualifying home is listed, you have just seven days to place a bid, so it’s essential to get preapproved for a mortgage beforehand.
-Your choice of financing is up to you, but you’ll need to obtain an FHA loan if you want to be eligible for the $100 down payment.
+Your choice of financing is up to you, but you’ll need to obtain an FHA loan from an FHA-approved lender if you want to be eligible for the $100 down payment.

 The credit requirements for a mortgage will vary by lender, but most look for a minimum credit score of 560 to 580, according to Bruce Arrant, owner of Good Neighbor Next Door Realty in Denver, Colo.

 2. Work with a HUD-registered real estate broker